 “It has always been my ambition to preach the gospel where Christ was not known, so that I would not be building on someone else’s foundation.”
 Paul, Romans 15:20

 We are moving in because Christ did it first (Eph.
 5:1).
 We are praying for big things because we serve a big God (Psalm 8).
 We are confident that He will go before us (Isa.
-45:2), that he will never leave us (Heb.
-13:5-6), and that he will be with us right to the end (Matt 28:20).
-Through prayer and action, we pray that those we live among will experience Christ’s love themselves in a life-changing, life-giving, totally contagious kind of way (John 10:10) - for God’s glory.
+45:2), that He will never leave us (Heb.
+13:5-6), and that He will be with us right to the end (Matt 28:20).
+Through prayer and action, we pray that those we live among will experience Christ’s love themselves in a life-changing, life-giving and totally contagious kind of way (John 10:10) - for God’s glory.

 “For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that you through his poverty might become rich.”
 2 Corinthians 8:9

 To see thousands of regular Christians prayerfully moving in among the unreached, urban poor globally.